atomicptr/dauntless-builder-legacy/CONTRIBUTING.md

 # Install/update all dependencies via
 yarn

+# If it's a clean install or there were changes to data in the last pull you'll need to do a full build once
+yarn build

-# And then finally build the assets with
+# Then rebuilding assets can be done with
 yarn build-dev

-# Optional: Or you can also watch/build data...
+# Optional: you can also watch/build data...
 # yarn build-dev --watch

 # Next run your webserver via